jasonbuchanan145/networking-heatmap/README.md

 On linux you will probably want to change this to eth0 or whatever the network interface you want to run against.

 ### Windows Firewall Exception
-Because java runs tshark as a subprocess the a Windows Firewall exception also needs to include java rather than just tshark.
-The first time you run this application you _should_ get a popup from windows to allow java permission to view network activity
+Because Java runs tshark as a subprocess a Windows Firewall Exception also needs to include Java.
+The first time you run this application you _should_ get a popup from Windows to allow java permission to view network activity

 ### Start
 Start the docker compose for the Prometheus and Grafana containers